Article ID: kb00360Last Modified: 14-Apr-2026

 qm set \<VMID\> \--agent 1

-Install Guest Agent Inside the VM
+Install the Guest Agent Inside the VM

 Linux

-Install using your package manager:
+Install the guest agent using your package manager:

 Debian/Ubuntu: